 - Housing, Empowerment, Achievement, Recovery, Triumph – Broward County, Florida

 - Partners United for Supportive Housing in Cedar Rapids – Cedar Rapids, Iowa

 - Families Moving Forward – San Francisco, California

 - Intensive Supportive Housing for Families – State of Connecticut

-The Resource Center provides expert technical assistance to the five demonstration sites and is managed by CSH.
+The Resource Center provided expert technical assistance to the five demonstration sites and was managed by CSH.

 The U.S. Department of Health and Human Services’ Administration for Children, & Families (ACF), Administration on Children, Youth and Families (ACYF), and four national foundations developed the $35 million public-private partnership designed to demonstrate the effectiveness of supportive housing for child welfare-involved families.
 Collaborating and funding foundations include the Robert Wood Johnson Foundation (RWJF), Annie E. Casey Foundation, Casey Family Programs, and Edna McConnell Clark Foundation.